 Before baking, let the shaped cake rise until puffy:

 3 Helpful Tips

-- Best pan to use: I recommend a 9-inch round pie dish or cake pan.
+- Best pan to use: I recommend a 9-inch round pie dish or 9-inch round cake pan.

 - Keep it flat: While the giant cinnamon roll cake is baking, some spots may rise up more than other spots.
 That’s completely normal and expected from something this large!
 Simply remove the pan from the oven and, with the back of a spatula, press down the spots that are rising taller than others to help keep them even.